btc/usd

 And what does this code do?

 It allows anyone to write a text message to the Blockchain.
-Then anyone can write another message and the program will update (replace) the first message by the second message.
-All these actions will be saved at our Blockchain forever.
+Then, anyone can write another letter, and the program will update (replace) the first message with the second message.
+All these actions will be saved on our Blockchain forever.

 Explanation of the code

-Let’s clarify our smart contract code line by line:
+Let’s clarify our intelligent contract code line by line:

 pragma solidity ^0.4.17;

-We declare the version of Solidity here, which will be used by a compiler program.
-Compiler program translates Solidity to something called Bytecode, which is used by Ethereum network to understand our smart contract.
-One of the best and popular compilers is Remix.
-We will use it later at our guides.
+We declare the version of Solidity here, which a compiler program will use.
+The compiler program translates Solidity to something called Bytecode, which is used by the Ethereum network to understand our smart contract.
+One of the best and most popular compilers is Remix.
+We will use it later in our guides.

-Solidity is updated regularly, and for reason, the code does not contradict to new rules, we have to state the version which we know and which meets our requirements.
+Solidity is updated regularly, and for this reason, the code does not contradict new rules; we have to state the version that we know and that meets our requirements.
 It doesn’t mean our code could become old-fashioned.
 It always depends on the tasks we perform.
-So if old version meets our requirements, we can use it.
-You can find the manuals for all the versions at Solidity website
+So if the old version meets our needs, we can use it.
+You can find the manuals for all the arrangements on the Solidity website

 contract Whatsup {